My vision for Minneapolis Parks

 Vision:

-Establish a safe and equitable pathway for street vendors to operate in our parks.
+• Establish a safe and equitable pathway for micro-entrepreneurs to operate in our parks.

 Community engagement should be accessible for all.
 I will be a commissioner who is present in the community, who responds to constituents, provides consistent newsletters, updates, and community office hours.
 I believe that communication, presence, and collaboration are crucial to advancing our shared goals of making our parks more vibrant, safe and welcoming.